-The Mountain Hardwear Seta Strapless Running Gaiter is designed for trail running.
+The Mountain Hardwear Seta Strapless Running Gaiter is designed for trail running that won't interfere with your movements.
 The lightweight, low profile strapless running gaiter is water-resistant and durable, shielding your feet from mud, brush, and other trail debris.
-The low-profile fit will not interfere with your movements.
 Cut to fit trail running shoes, the Seta Gaiter incorporates 3M Dual Lock fasteners with high tenacity VHB adhesive to secure to your running shoe without the use of straps or flatlace.

 |Women's Boot Size||4-7||7-9||9-12||n/a|

 Best gaiter for trail running I have found.
 The fasteners for the back of the shoe do not stick well on the shoe, and they only provide enough for two pairs of shoes.
 I wish they would include a 12" length of stick-on velcro like you can buy at the fabric store.
 Also, the front hook for the shoelace is too small for some shoelaces such as come with the Cascadia 5.
 For the money, they should fix these these things.
 But, overall, I would buy again.

 Loved how these worked while they worked.
 Mind you, these are not waterproof, so on a rainy day or going through puddles, you will take on water.
 But they do an excellent job of resisting wet grass/weeds, and keeping out dirt and debris.
 BUT: you cannot replace the velcro strips therefore, these are only good for use with one shoe.
 They come with just 2 sets of strips, which on first installation, came off immediately after 24 hours and a rainy run.
 I tried through MH and through 3M, who manufactures the velcro.
 Neither company had a clue what I was talking about.
 The company I ordered from online was also of no help.
 Just so you know, once you shoes are retired, so are these!